Julia Pfeiffer Burns State Park: DAY USE

 *NOTE: Vehicles over 22 feet in length are not permitted in the parking lot at this park.

 The park is open to day use visitors from 8 a.m. to sunset.
 Kiosk opening and closing times are variable.
-Visitors are required to self-register at the self-pay station when the kiosk is closed.
+Visitors are required to pay fees at the self-registration station when the kiosk is closed.